 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- 15 credit HNC in relevant subject (must include Genetics unit) with A in the Graded Unit
+College HNC: 15 credit HNC in relevant subject (must include Genetics and DNA Structure/Physiology unit) with A in graded unit.

 English languageApplicants whose first language is not English will normally be required to hold IELTS of overall 7.0 with 6.5 in each element or equivalent.

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.

 If you do not meet the English language requirements, you may be eligible for our pre-sessional English programme which is taught at our Glasgow campus.

 The tuition fees you pay are mostly determined by your fee status.
 What is my student fee status?